Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Introduction

-The delayed observation studied in this paper is related to delayed feedback in \citet{howson2023delayed, yang2023reduction}, yet the setup is fundamentally different.
+The delayed observation model studied in this paper is related to delayed feedback model in \citet{howson2023delayed, yang2023reduction}, yet the setup is fundamentally different.
 In delayed feedback, an agent sends a policy to the environment for execution.
 The environment executes the policy on behalf of the agent for an episode, but the whole trajectory will be returned to the agent after some episodes.
-The policy executed by the environment is able to ``see" instant state and reward.
-It is Markov and not played by the agent.
+The policy executed by the environment is able to ``see" instantaneous states and rewards.
+It is Markovian and is not played by the agent.
 Our setting concerns learning executable policies when delayed or missing states appear within an episode.
-The policy is no longer Markov and can only prescribe action based on history.
+The policy is no longer Markovian and can only prescribe action based on history.
 Therefore, the algorithms and analyses for delayed feedback MDPs are not applicable to our settings.

 Despite the distinct settings, there are existing fruitful results in efficiently learning MDPs or bandits with delayed feedback.
 Stochastic delayed feedback in bandits is studied in \citet{agarwal2011distributed, dudik2011efficient, joulani2013online, vernade2017stochastic, vernade2020linear, gael2020stochastic, lancewicki2021stochastic}.
-In the more challenging setting of reinforcement learning, \citet{howson2023delayed} considers tabular MDPs and \citet{yang2023reduction} generalizes to MDPs with function approximation and multi-agent settings.
+In a more challenging setting of reinforcement learning, \citet{howson2023delayed} considers tabular MDPs and \citet{yang2023reduction} generalizes to MDPs with function approximation and multi-agent settings.

-On the other hand, results analyzing MDPs with missing observations are limited in literature, although missing data is a commonly recognized issue in applications \citep{garcia2010pattern, jerez2010missing, little2012prevention, emmanuel2021survey}.
-One notable result is \citet{bouneffouf2020contextual} for bandits with missing rewards.
+On the other hand, results analyzing MDPs with missing observations are limited in the literature, although missing data is a commonly recognized issue in applications \citep{garcia2010pattern, jerez2010missing, little2012prevention, emmanuel2021survey}.
+One notable result is presented in \citet{bouneffouf2020contextual} for bandits with missing rewards.